Corse, Gloucestershire: History

 The parish was within Corse Chase.
 The land was originally heavily wooded, but by the 1490s the chase had come to be called Corse Lawn, suggesting that the glades and clearings that broke the woodland were as extensive at least as the woodland.
 By 1779 all the trees had been cleared, and Corse Lawn was a wide and level open common.
 At this date, the parishioners pastured sheep upon it, but they were often ruined because in a wet season hardly any sheep survived the rot.
-The Lawn itself was inclosed, under Acts of Parliament, in 1796 and 1797.
+The Lawn itself was inclosed, under acts of Parliament in 1796 and 1797.

 The parish had no nucleated village centre other than the church and farm-houses near the southern boundary of the parish.
 By the late 18th century the other houses in the parish were strung out along the western and northern edges of the Lawn.

 In 1847 the Snig's End estate in the northeast of the parish was acquired by the National Land Company, which established a Chartist settlement.
 It was the third of the Chartist estates.
 By 1848 a school-house and 85 cottages had been built.
 The single-storey brick cottages, of the same design as on other Chartist estates, have four rooms and a front with a central pediment or low gable.
-The settlement was not a success, and the tenants resisted paying their rent; the National Land Company was dissolved under an Act of 1851.
+The settlement was not a success, and the tenants resisted paying their rent; the National Land Company was dissolved under the National Land Company Dissolving Act 1851 (14 & 15 Vict. c. cxxxix).
 The building planned to include the school, and also, apparently, offices and communal rooms, is a one-storey brick building in the same style as the cottages; by 1870 it had become the Prince of Wales public house.